THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 COOL (NOVEMBER – FEBRUARY)

-The best months to visit Thailand for sightseeing is from November to February.
+The best months to visit Thailand for sightseeing are from November to February.
 It’s no coincidence that Thailand’s peak travel season coincides with the cool season.
 Hotels in Thailand cost more during high season.
-Don’t worry though you’re going to find the right hotel for the right price November to February.
+Don’t worry, though, you’re going to find the right hotel for the right price from November to February.

 November is the start of Thailand’s cool season on record.
-The northern cities of Chiang Mai and Chiang Rai see daytime temps of 30°C or 86°F. But night night the thermometer drop down to 18°C or 64.4°F. While in January the temps can get down to 14°C and in some instances lower in the north.
+The northern cities of Chiang Mai and Chiang Rai see daytime temps of 30°C or 86°F. But night night, the thermometer drops down to 18°C or 64.4°F. While in January the temps can get down to 14°C, and in some instances lower in the north.

-Day time temps in central Bangkok are a few degrees higher than the north but at night Bangkok can go down to 22°C or 71°F.
+Daytime temps in central Bangkok are a few degrees higher than in the north, but at night, Bangkok can drop to 22°C or 71°F.

-During the start of November on the west of Thailand on the Andaman Sea, Phuket sees day time temps of 32°C or 82.4°F. With night time temps dipping to 25°C or 77°F. But there’s a lot of rain during the month of
+During the start of November, on the west of Thailand on the Andaman Sea, Phuket experiences daytime temps of 32°C or 82.4°F. With nighttime temps dipping to 25°C or 77°F. But there’s a lot of rain during the month of

-Heading down south to the gulf of Thailand, Koh Samui temps remain cooler at 28°C or 82.4°F in November.
+Heading down south to the Gulf of Thailand, Koh Samui temperatures remain cooler at 28°C or 82.4°F in November.

-Even though November through February are traditionally the best months to visit Thailand overall, the cooler temperatures are entirely dependent on the weather system up north in China.
+Though November through February are traditionally the best months to visit Thailand overall, the cooler temperatures are dependent on the weather system up north in China.

 BEST MONTHS TO VISIT THAILAND’S BEACHES AND ISLANDS